Food Dehydration Storage Maintenance Guide: Troubleshooting Tips

 Let's tackle the biggest issues, especially those related to jerky preparation, since that's where food safety risks are highest.

-Temperature inconsistency: Regardless of the manufacturers claims of "no need to rotate trays," I've always rotated trays every few hours and paid special attention to pieces around the edges where airflow can vary.
+Temperature inconsistency: Regardless of the manufacturers claims of "no need to rotate trays," I've always rotated trays every few hours and paid special attention to pieces around the edges where airflow can dry foods faster (or slower, depending on your dehydrator model and the fan's location).

 Taking these extra steps might seem fussy, but they're crucial for food safety when working with meat.